Shahbaz Garhi: Location

 Situated on the modern Mardan-Swabi Road, the town was once a thriving Buddhist city surrounded by monasteries and stupas.

 Ancient rock edicts

 Ashokan inscriptions

-The town is the location of ancient rock-inscriptions that are cut into two large rock boulders and written in the Kharosthi script.
-They retain immense historical importance, as they appear to be the first examples of writing in South Asia.
+The town is the location of ancient Indian rock-inscriptions that are cut into two large rock boulders and written in the Kharosthi script.
+They retain immense historical importance, as they appear to be the first examples of writing in the subcontinent.
 They were constructed during the 3rd Century BC (272-231 BC), during the reign of Ashoka, the famous Mauryan emperor, inscribed in the Kharoshthi script.

 The rock edicts were added to the UNESCO World Heritage Tentative List on 30 January 2004 in the Cultural category.

 The translation of the text is written on a board nearby the rocks.
-The sight is a famous tourist spot for people who are interested in history.
+The site is a famous tourist spot for people who are interested in history.

-The town is the location of ancient rock-inscriptions that are cut into two large rock boulders and written in the Kharosthi script.
-They retain immense historical importance, as they appear to be the first examples of writing in South Asia.
-They were constructed during the 3rd Century BC, during the reign of Ashoka, the famous Mauryan emperor.

-The rock edicts were added to the UNESCO World Heritage Tentative List on 30 January 2004 in the Cultural category.